 No. While it is important to follow up an abnormal result, the whole point of a smear is to pick up pre-cancerous changes.
 They are changes we can easily and simply treat before anything nasty occurs.
 Hence attending often means capturing risks and issues early.
 An abnormal result does not mean cancer.

 It depends on where you live and the type of abnormal result you have.
 For most with an abnormal result, it will mean another smear within a shorter time period to keep an eye on things.
 Alternatively a colposcopy may be required, as described above.
 It’s really just like a smear, but takes place in a hospital setting and is carried out by a consultant or specialist using a large microscope to look at the cells and any changes.

 Still nervous about attending your smear test?
 Self-testing at home is an option, but there are certainly pros and cons to consider.
-If you’d like to find out more about HPV, cervical cancer and the misconceptions surrounding it, read our fact sheet here.
+If you’d like to find out more, read our fact sheet on how to spot the signs of HPV and cervical cancer and the misconceptions surrounding it.